 Q. John, let’s start at the beginning.
 How did your artistic journey unfold, and what initially sparked your interest in art?

 A. My bedroom, growing up, was my father’s studio, where he would work at night to make extra money as an advertising art director.
 When we would come home from the market, my father would set up a still life from the day’s groceries and then tear open the brown paper bags for me to begin to draw.
 By the time I was 9, I was enrolled in weekend art classes at the Chouinard Art School in Los Angeles.
 Edward Ruscha and Robert Irwin were among the notable alumni.
 During my early teen years, I would go on plein air trips to rocky landscapes with my father and his artist friends.
 At the end of the day, I would listen to them talk art as they reviewed each other’s paintings.
 I went to university to become a doctor because my parents convinced me I would starve as an artist.
-While I was there, I happened upon a year-end Masters of Fine Arts show at the university’s art gallery and came out inspired, believing that I could also make a living as a creative person.
+While I was there, I stumbled upon a year-end Masters of Fine Arts show at the university’s art gallery and came out inspired, believing that I could also make a living as a creative person.
 I ended up transferring to The Art Center School, now known as the Art Center College of Design.

 Hello Darkness My Old Friend, 2020 16x20 in